Applying this year

-All correspondence regarding your application will be sent via e-mail to the address provided in your UCAS application, and all documents supplementing your application must be sent via email to firstname.lastname@example.org.
+All correspondence regarding your application will be sent via e-mail to the address provided in your UCAS application.
+Any questions about your application can be sent to email@example.com.
 Please ensure your email account is configured correctly, so that emails from the University or College are not rejected.
 Any email sent to the College should include in the subject line: your name, UCAS Personal ID, and subject you have applied for.

 Who needs to submit cover sheets and written work?
 Only applicants for subjects which are listed here as requiring written work.

 How should the written work and cover sheets be submitted?
 All applicants have been sent an email containing a link to the Applicant Additional Documentation Form where written work needs to be uploaded.
 Please create a single, multi-page PDF file containing all the pages of your document.
 If asked for two essays, please submit these as separate files.
 Download the cover sheet and find guidance here.